materazu/angular-headless-ci/README.md

 "test": "npm rebuild node-sass && npm run build && npm run test:unit && npm run test:functionnal"
 ```

+Locally, you can use `npm run test` as usual.

 # Usage
-Just start a DockerFile on your projet with a script (it's better) to run your test.
+Just start a DockerFile on your project with a script (it's better) to run your tests.

 ```
 FROM bluja/angular-headless-ci:latest